 near Dibbins Hut,

-new tent platforms and toilet in side gully on north side of river
+new tent platforms (fees apply) and toilet in side gully on north side of river

 been erected near Cope Hut.
 Also AAWT has been rerouted from the saddle

 west of Cope Hut direct to Wallaces Hut.
 This was the original route

 when the track was first opened in 1970.
 Also camping is not allowed